Hurricane Irma: Massive effort to ship fuel into Florida, ease gas shortages

 The storm, though it was downgraded, is still regarded as the most powerful in the Atlantic in recorded history, with sustained winds of 150 mph.

-Bossert urged residents Friday to listen to local authorities and to follow the oxygen mask theory” -- “Take care of yourself first so you can take care of others.”
+Bossert urged residents Friday to listen to local authorities and to follow the “oxygen mask theory” -- “Take care of yourself first so you can take care of others.”

 He also voiced concern that some might have “hurricane amnesia,” forgetting the serious damage that storms in the region caused in 2004 and 2005.